 Vinyl is back and it's here to stay.
 So whether you're buying your first turntable, replacing an old deck or looking to upgrade your existing record player, we can help.

 We've rounded-up the best turntables around, whatever your budget.
-There are a smattering of selections at the budget end of the market, plus a selection of premium turntables if you're looking to spend a little more money.
+There are a smattering of selections at the budget end of the market, plus a selection of premium record players if you're looking to spend a little more money.
 You can even get a wireless Bluetooth turntable should you want to stream your vinyl selections.

 The boom in interest in vinyl has seen cheap turntables flood the market, with many all-in-one vinyl systems on the market for less than £100.
 But you can do better.
 In fact, some of these decks can even damage your vinyl.
 As tempting as some of the super-cheap systems may be, it's worth paying a little more for better build quality and superior sound.
-Partner with some good speakers and a talented amp, and a budget vinyl system can be had for the right side of £500.
+Partner your new turntable with some good speakers and a talented amp, and a budget vinyl system can be had for the right side of £500.